Racism in South Korea: Legislation

 Recent legislation – in particular, the Foreign Workers' Employment Act (2004) and Support for Multicultural Families (2008) – have improved the situation of immigrants, more efficiently protecting their human and labor rights.
-In 2011, the South Korean military abandoned a regulation barring mixed-race men from enlisting, and changed the oath of enlistment to not reference racial purity (minjok) to citizenship.
+In 2011, the South Korean military abandoned a regulation barring mixed-race men from enlisting, and changed the oath of enlistment to not reference ethnicity (minjok) to citizenship.
 Similarly, related concepts have been withdrawn from school curricula.
 This has been accredited in part to international pressure – in particular, concern from the UN Committee on the Elimination of Racial Discrimination, which stated persistent ethnic-centric thinking in South Korea "might be an obstacle to the realization of equal treatment and respect for foreigners and people belonging to different races and cultures".

 As of September 2021, South Korea was lacking an anti-discrimination law, which has been globally recommended by the UN Human Rights Committee in 2015.
 It is frequently discussed in South Korean media and by politicians.
 As a result, incidents have been reported where people were denied service at drinking establishments and clubs because of their ethnicity.
 Legislations to protect against discrimination has been brought up in 2007, 2010, and 2012. but the bills faced objections chiefly by conservative Protestants.
 Another attempt has been made in 2020 by a minor liberal Justice Party to "ban all kinds of discrimination based on gender, disability, age, language, country of origin, sexual orientation, physical condition, academic background and any other reason."

 According to a survey conducted by the National Human Rights Commission of Korea among foreign residents in South Korea in 2019, 68.4% of respondents declared they had experienced racial discrimination, and many of them said they experienced it due to their Korean language skills (62.3%), because they were not Korean (59.7%), or due to their race (44.7%).